Asmithj/Joseph-MADA-project/README.md

-# Overview

-A template file and folder structure for a data analysis project/paper done with R/Quarto/Github.
-Other components (e.g., other programming languages) can be added as needed.

-# Pre-requisites

-This is a template for a data analysis project using R, Quarto, Github and a reference manager that can handle bibtex.
-Our recommendation for the reference manager is Zotero, with the Better BibTex plugin/extension.
-It is also assumed that you have a word processor installed (e.g. MS Word or [LibreOffice](https://www.libreoffice.org/)).
-You need that software stack to make use of this template.
-To produce pdf output, you need a TeX distribution installed.
-You can use tinytex, following [these instructions.](https://quarto.org/docs/output-formats/pdf-basics.html)
+#Joseph-MADA Project – Spring 2025

+#Overview
+This repository contains the materials and analysis workflow for my primary data analysis project, completed as part of the Spring 2025 MADA course.
+The project is developed using R, Quarto, and GitHub, with an emphasis on clear organization, reproducibility, and transparency in data processing, analysis, and reporting.

+#Introduction
+This study investigates the relationship between malaria episode frequency and adverse birth outcomes among pregnant women in Uganda.
+Specifically, it assesses whether the type of Intermittent Preventive Treatment in pregnancy (IPTp) regimen—either sulfadoxine-pyrimethamine (SP) or dihydroartemisinin-piperaquine (DP)—modifies this association.
+Additionally, the study examines whether higher gravidity reduces the risk of adverse birth outcomes among women under the age of 25.

+#Pre-requisites
+To run the analysis and reproduce the results in this repository, you will need the following tools and software:

+R and RStudio
+Quarto for dynamic reporting
+Git and GitHub for version control
+A reference manager that supports BibTeX (e.g., Zotero with Better BibTeX extension) A word processor (e.g., MS Word or LibreOffice)
+Optional: A TeX distribution (e.g., TinyTeX) if you wish to render PDF outputs.

 # Template structure and content